 Whilst Actions refer to the Council's broad aims, Performance Indicators are more specific and represent measurable targets that are monitored and reported to Members on a quarterly or annual basis as appropriate.
-At 31 March 2024, 26 of the 43 indicators were on target or slightly behind target, with 2 behind target and 15 indicators used for tracking purposes only.
+In 2024/25,11out of the 30 indicators were on target, 8 were below the target and 4 indicators were used for tracking purposes only.
 Data was available for all of the indicators.

-What we did well - 26 indicators were on target or slightly behind target.
-Examples of particularly positive results, either in terms of the performance against the target or when compared with 2022/23, are shown below
+What we did well - 13 indicators were on target or slightly behind target.
+Examples of particularly positive results, either in terms of the performance against the target or when compared with 2024/25, are shown below :

-- Number of attendances at the Bonington Theatre was 47,456 against a target of 40,600. - Average number of Swim School Members (12 month rolling period) was 4,070 against a target of 3,800. - Number of visits to leisure centres was 1,153,000 against a target of 1,060,000. - Current number of DNA members was 4,389 against a target of 4,125. - Average time to process Housing Benefit change in circumstances (in calendar days) was 4.4 days against a target of 5.0 days. - Average time to process new Housing Benefit claims (in calendar days) was 13.5 days against a target of 15.0 days. - Percentage of calls to the contact centre answered (or call back made) 12 month rolling total was 95% against a target of 94% - Number of social media followers was 50,300 against a target of 43,000. - Net additional homes provided was 604 against a target of 497. - Number of long-term empty homes (6 months) in the Borough returned to use as a result of Gedling Borough Council intervention 217 against a target of 40.

-- Number of rented households with health and safety hazards that fall below the minimum legal standard that have been remediated following the council's intervention was 87 against a target of 20. - Number of affordable homes delivered (gross) was 111 against a target of 60. - Number of affordable homes delivered (gross) was 100% against a target of 92%. - Percentage of other planning applications processed within 8 weeks was 87% against a target of 80%. - Percentage of household waste sent for reuse, recycling and composting was 34.5% against a target of 30.0%.
+- Average number of Swim School Members (12 month rolling period) was 4,070 against a target of 3,800. - Number of visits to leisure centres was 1,298,058 against a target of 1,165,000. - Current number of DNA members was 5,005 against a target of 4,500. - Number of affordable homes delivered (gross) was 105 against a target of 75. - Percentage of calls to the contact centre answered (or call back made) was 98.3% against a target of 94.0% - Percentage of invoices paid within 30 days was 98.22% against a target of 99.00% - Percentage of Business Rates collected was 98.4% against a target of 98.9% - Percentage of food premisses scoring 4 or 5 in the national food hygiene rating scheme was 95% against a target of 95% - Number of rented households with health and safety hazards that fall below the minimum legal standard that have been remediated following the council's intervention was 51 against a target of 50 - Percentage of Major planning applications processed within 13 weeks was 100% against a target of 92% - Percentage of Minor planning applications processed within 8 weeks was 86.41% against a target of 86.00% - Number of long term (over 6 months) empty homes in the Borough returned to use as a result of Gedling Borough Council intervention was 98 against a target of 70 - Number of attendances at the Bonington Theatre was 47,328 against a target of 48,000.

-Where we need to improve - whilst overall performance is positive, 2 indicators were behind target.
+Where we need to improve - whilst overall performance is positive, 7 indicators were behind target.
 The two major areas of concern were: